Digital-Preservation-Finland/knowledge-base/README.rst

 Corpora
 .......

 Corpora are independent collections of files and can provide information to the knowledge base via metadata extraction.
-The knowledge base then would refer to locations of data in a corpus, and also maintain references to locations.
+The knowledge base would then refer to the data locations in a corpus, and also maintain references to the locations.
 Access to the actual data from which the metadata is extracted may be useful when reproducing a problem, analysing it and finally when creating a fix for the problem.
 All the phases may be executed by a different entity and a single phase may be executed by many entities.

 .. image:: docs/graphs/process.dot.png
    :align: center